The UNESCO Associated Schools Network

 Nella Pruss

-ASPnet National Coordinator in the Russian Federation, President of the University of Management "TISBI"
+National Coordinator of the UNESCO Network of Associated Schools in the Russian Federation and President of the University of Management TISBI

-• Dissemination of information on the United Nations and UNESCO;
+• dissemination of information about the United Nations and UNESCO;

-#Learning to know – a broad general knowledge with the opportunity to work in depth on a small number of subjects.
+#Learn to know - obtaining a wide range of general knowledge with the possibility of in-depth study of a limited number of subjects.

-#Learning to live together – by developing an understanding of other people and an appreciation of interdependence.
+#Learn to live together — developing the ability to understand other people and appreciate interdependence.

 Cooperation

-There are 369 certified UNESCO Associated Schools in Russia.
-Nine regional coordination centres are created in the country on a geographical basis: “Moscow” , ”Center” in Voronezh, “Baltic-North” in St. Petersburg, “South-the Caucausus” in Krasnodar, “Volga” in Kazan, “Bashkortostan” in Ufa, “Ural” in Izhevsk, “Siberia-Altai” in Khanty-Mansiysk and “Sakha-Baikal” in Yakutsk.
+Today there are 368 UNESCO affiliated schools in Russia.
+Nine regional coordination centers have been established and are successfully operating in our country, based on geographical principles: Moscow, the Center in Voronezh, Baltika-North in St. Petersburg, South Caucasus in Krasnodar, Volga in Kazan, Bashkortostan in Ufa, Ural in Izhevsk, Siberia-Altai in Khanty-Mansiysk and Sakha-Baikal in Yakutsk.

-The project activities are supported by the international coordinator, the Commission of the Russian Federation for UNESCO, the UNESCO Institute for Information Technologies in Education, in collaboration with the Ministry of Education, local authorities, non-state organizations and business structures.
+The project activities are carried out with the assistance of the international coordinator, the Commission of the Russian Federation for UNESCO, the UNESCO Institute for Information Technologies in Education, in cooperation with the Ministry of Education, local authorities, non-governmental institutions and business structures.

 Regional Coordinators of UNESCO ASPnet of the Russian Federation